googlearchive/drive-zipextractor/README.md

 In all cases, a configuration will need to be created in the Google Developers Console, as outlined here: https://developers.google.com/drive/web/enable-sdk

-Note: The resulting App ID and Client ID generated as part of that process will need to be put into the your app's code.
-For ZIP Extractor, that configuration information in found in 'config.js'.
+Note: The resulting App ID, Client ID, and API Key generated as part of that process will need to be put into the your app's configuration (in actual code).
+For ZIP Extractor, that configuration information in found in 'config.js' under the '/js/zipextractor/' directory.

 ==========================================================================